Dodge Dakota owners have reported 9 problems related to parking brake (under the parking brake category).

-The vehicle was a 2003 Dodge Dakota quad cab.
-Vehicle identification number (VIN): 1D7HG38X33_.
 Vehicle (1)shifts harshly, (2)does not upshift smoothly/upshifts at excessive rpm, (3)stalls when making low-speed left-hand turns, (4)idles roughly, (5)fails to maintain speed in cruise control, (6)downshifts harshly after losing speed in cruise control, (7)transmission gear indicator did not indicate actual gear vehicle was in, (8)vehicle failed to shift from reverse to park, and from park to reverse, and (9)vehicle emergency brake failed to release, then failed to hold.
-It was Thursday, July 10, 2003 when this parking brake issue occurred.

 See all problems of the 2003 Dodge Dakota.

 E-brake rubbing against frame.
 Informed dealer who put a rubber hose over cable.
 Hose fell off 20 miles later.
 E-brake will eventually wear through and fail. ****dimsii ivoq entry posted after 12/12/02 cut-over to artemis*****755550.

 See all problems of the 1999 Dodge Dakota.

 Emergency brake cable rubs on rear leaf spring, dlr says all trucks do it.
 It is a design flaw and should be recalled.
 The brake cable will eventually fail when the casing on the cable wears thru and the cable rusts and corrodes.

 Two service department employees at local dealership acknowledged they also had experienced this problem with Chrysler motors products.

 See all problems of the 1996 Dodge Dakota.